Friends of Myakka River

 During her active working career, Sandra was the contract administrator for a ship-owning company.
 Upon retirement, she became a founding member of a local watershed group whose mission was pollution abatement.

-Steve and his native-Sarasota wife have been volunteering within Myakka River State Park for about 15 years, with a special focus on removal of exotic plants.
+Steve and his native-Sarasota wife have been volunteering at Myakka River State Park for about 15 years, with a special focus on exotic plant removal.
 Most of that work is done on horseback and even Steve’s horse has his 500 volunteer hours pin!

 Steve is a lawyer, having retired as the Chief Assistant Public Defender of Manatee County where he ran the office and tried death penalty cases.
 His wife, Jean Blackburn, was on the board of the Friends for many years and Steve replaced her on this board when she retired.